RedlineResearch/floorplan/README.md

 ```

 Note that in order to subsequently build a Rust file generated in this manner,
-you must modify the two files `examples/immix/src/heap/flp/{address,mod}.rs`
+you must include the `flp-framework` to your Cargo dependencies, and `flp-compiler`
-accordingly and place them in the same directory as the generated file.
-`mod.rs` contains a number of macros for satisfying various traits on
-generated address types, and the `address.rs` file defines some primitive
-address types (bytes, words, void).
+to your cargo build-dependencies.
+The later is simply a wrapper for calling out
+to the (already stack-installed) flp compiler, and the framework crate contains
+necessary macros and address types that generated Rust code uses.

-Instead, the skeleton of a Rust cargo project is given in the `gen/` directory
+The skeleton of a Rust cargo project is given in the `gen/` directory of this
-of this repo, which can be copied over and modified to support the needs of
+repo, which can be copied over and modified to support the needs of a memory
-a memory manager other than immix-rust.
+manager other than immix-rust.

 ## Dependencies